 - Construction adhesive (for staircase install)

 How much flooring to order

-When ordering flooring be sure to order 10 to 15% extra over what your square footage is to account for the waste.
+When ordering flooring, be sure to order 10 to 15% extra over your square footage to account for the waste.
 There will be cut-offs at the ends, but you might damage boards or you might make a wrong cut – you don’t want to run out of flooring in the middle of your project.

 Planning the floor layout

-Before beginning the install, there are a few things you need to do to make sure the install goes smoothly:
+Before beginning the installation, there are a few things you need to do to make sure the installation goes smoothly: